LKPcode/CITELY.AI/README.md

 * **User Authentication**: Users can sign up and login to the platform using their email and password.
 The platform also supports social login using Google and Github.
 * **Workspace**: Users can see their recent activity, saved articles, and other relevant information on their dashboard.
 * **Article Search**: Users can search for articles using the Semantic Scholar API and save them to their workspace.
 * **Chat Interface**: Users can interact with the LLM model using the ChatGPT-like interface to ask questions and get answers based on the articles they have saved.
+The chat interface supports live rendering of LaTex, Chemical Equations, and other scientific notations by extending Markdown to support these features.
 * **Payment Processing**: Users can subscribe to a monthly plan to access premium features of the platform using the Stripe API.

 The basic idea behind the platform is to provide a an all in one solution for researchers to query all the academic articles they have saved in their workspace and get answers to their questions in a conversational manner.
 In the background the platform transforms the PDF into LaTex, uses the LangChain API to generate embeddings for the articles and the ChatGPT API to generate answers to the user's questions.
 With the power the LLM Agents architecture, we can provide a more conversational and human-like experience to researchers and students.